-A cerebrovascular accident is the medical term for a stroke.
-A stroke is when blood flow to a part of your brain is stopped either by a blockage or a rupture of a blood vessel.
+Cerebrovascular accident (CVA) is the medical term for a stroke.
+A stroke is when blood flow to a part of your brain is stopped either by a blockage or the rupture of a blood vessel.
 There are important signs of a stroke that you should be aware of and watch out for.
-If you think that you or someone around you might be having a stroke, it is important to seek medical attention immediately.
-The more quickly you get treatment, the better the prognosis.
-When a stroke goes untreated for too long, there can be permanent brain damage.

-There are two main types of cerebrovascular accident, or stroke.
-An ischemic stroke is caused by a blockage, and a hemorrhagic stroke is caused by a breakage in a blood vessel.
-In both cases, part of the brain is deprived of blood and oxygen, causing the brain’s cells to die.
+There are two main types of cerebrovascular accident, or stroke: an ischemic stroke is caused by a blockage; a hemorrhagic stroke is caused by the rupture of a blood vessel.
+Both types of stroke deprive part of the brain of blood and oxygen, causing brain cells to die.

-An ischemic stroke occurs when a blood clot blocks a blood vessel, preventing blood and oxygen from getting to a part of the brain.
+An ischemic stroke is the most common and occurs when a blood clot blocks a blood vessel and prevents blood and oxygen from getting to a part of the brain.
 There are two ways that this can happen.
-When a clot forms somewhere else in your body and gets lodged in a brain blood vessel, it is called an embolic stroke.
-When the clot forms in the brain blood vessel, it is called a thrombotic stroke.
+One way is an embolic stroke, which occurs when a clot forms somewhere else in your body and gets lodged in a blood vessel in the brain.
+The other way is a thrombotic stroke, which is when the clot forms in a blood vessel within the brain.

-A hemorrhagic stroke occurs when a blood vessel ruptures, or hemorrhages, which then prevents blood from getting to part of the brain.
-The hemorrhage may occur in a blood vessel in the brain, or in the membrane that surrounds the brain.
+A hemorrhagic stroke occurs when a blood vessel ruptures, or hemorrhages, and then prevents blood from getting to part of the brain.
+The hemorrhage may occur in any blood vessel in the brain, or it may occur in the membrane surrounding the brain.

 The quicker you can get a diagnosis and treatment for a stroke, the better your prognosis will be.
-For this reason, it is important to understand and recognize the symptoms of a stroke.
+For this reason, it’s important to understand and recognize the symptoms of a stroke.

 - difficulty walking

 - loss of balance and coordination